holgern/syncengine/README.md

   - Thread-safe for parallel operations
   - Rich progress bar support

+- **Force Upload/Download** ✨ NEW

+  - Force re-upload/re-download files even when they match
+  - Bypass hash/size comparison for replace operations
+  - Perfect for duplicate handling and refresh scenarios
+  - Works with all sync modes

 - **Protocol Agnostic**
   - Works with any storage backend (local, S3, FTP, custom protocols)
   - Pluggable storage interface